perlun/ansible-roles/README.md

 - [bind](roles/bind) - installs and configures the `bind9` DNS server as well as one or more zone files.
 - [nginx](roles/nginx) - installs and configures the [nginx](https://nginx.org/) web server

+## Ansible config

+The [ansible.cfg.example](ansible.cfg.example) serves as an example of what your Ansible config can look like. `cp ansible.cfg.example ansible.cfg`, and Ansible will pick up the config automatically when running these roles.

 ## License

 [MIT](LICENSE)